Make fall mornings better with a homemade pumpkin spice latte! Be your own barista and make an easy pumpkin spice syrup to add to your coffee drinks.

 Chai lovers will adore having chai concentrate on hand to whip up easy dirty chai lattes.

-If you love pumpkin spice, you’ll love this pumpkin spice mule cocktail.
-There’s no coffee here, but it pairs so beautifully with ginger so it tastes like a pumpkin pie cocktail.
+If you love pumpkin spice, you’ll love this pumpkin spice mule cocktail and this pumpkin spice white Russian, which use the same pumpkin syrup.
+There’s no coffee flavor in the mule, but it pairs so beautifully with ginger so it tastes like a pumpkin pie cocktail.

 Hope you enjoy this homemade PSL on a morning this fall!